oraziorillo/oraziorillo/README.md

 - :books: I am currently a master student at [EPFL](https://www.epfl.ch/en/), with major focus on artificial intelligence and machine learning.
 I also love cryptography and security-related topics :lock: :key:
 - :computer: I usually work in Python, Java, C or C++
 - 📫 You can contact me on my email address oraziorillo@gmail.com
-- :camera: Check out some photos on my Instagram [oraziorillo](https://www.instagram.com/oraziorillo/?hl=it)
+- :camera: Check out some photos on my Instagram profile [oraziorillo](https://www.instagram.com/oraziorillo/?hl=it)
 - I love photography :camera:, cinema :clapper:, music :musical_keyboard:, videogames :video_game:, but also volleyball :volleyball: and sport in general
 - I can't say no to a slice of Neapolitan pizza :pizza: or to a glass of a good wine :wine_glass: